 “How is being a landlord a home-based business?”

 You don’t need an office to be a landlord, you don’t need to commute, you don’t have a boss– in essence, life as a landlord is a very typical home-based business.
-While you won’t have daily tasks to accomplish (especially if you elect for property management), you will have an income on a monthly basis without having to spend hours of your life in an office.
+Moreover, according to experts of airbnb management brisbane, while you won’t have daily tasks to accomplish (especially if you elect for property management), you will have an income on a monthly basis without having to spend hours of your life in an office.

 “What are the negatives to life as a landlord?”